Dowling Catholic High School

 Dowling Catholic High School is a Catholic secondary school in West Des Moines, Iowa, within the Diocese of Des Moines.

 As of the 2013–14 school year, the school had an enrollment of 1,431 students and 94.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
 The school's enrollment was 81.2% White, 4.1% Black, 10.2% Hispanic, 4.4% Asian and 0.1% American Indian / Alaska Native.

 History

 It was created in 1972 by the merger of St. Joseph Academy for girls (established in 1884) and Dowling High School for boys (established in 1918 as the Des Moines College boarding school for boys).
+It was named after Austin Dowling, first bishop of the Diocese of Des Moines and second archbishop of the Archdiocese of St. Paul.

+Controversies

+Sexual exploitation

+A former teacher plead guilty to sexual exploitation of a student on school grounds.

+Hiring and LGBTQ+ policies

+Protests and student walkouts occurred after employment decisions tied to a candidate's sexual orientation did not align with diocesan teachings, drawing regional criticism and debate over inclusion.
+Student-led pushes for LGBTQ+ visibility and transgender rights sparked internal tension and prompted the Diocese of Des Moines to publicly re-emphasize traditional Catholic teachings on gender identity.

 Academics

 During the 2003–04 school year, Dowling Catholic High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.